Zero-Page Applications

 If it ever feels like people are being too hard on SPAs or any JavaScript-based framework (like React Native), this is due to a phenomenon called the uncanny valley.
 This comes from robotics professor Masahiro Mori who noticed that people became increasingly positive and empathetic as robots became more human-like until a critical point at which point their responses became strong revulsion.

 We see the same phenomenon in our movies.
 As CGI has become closer and closer to reality, our subconscious can’t help but reject what it is seeing.
-Considering this essay’s post date, here’s a Halloween-themed video on the topic.
+Considering this essay’s post date, here’s a Halloween-themed video about the uncanny valley with great visual examples of this cognitive dissonance.

 At this point, it's important to point out one ironic misnomer about "single-page" applications.
 They're usually composed of more than a single page.
 You can see the many URL routes when navigating from link to link.
-The "single-page" moniker was meant to describe the page-refresh strategy, not the routing strategy (this distinction will become important later).
+This "single-page" moniker was only ever meant to describe the page-refresh strategy, not the routing strategy.
+(This distinction will become important later.)

 Who cares, you ask?
-As it turns out, this is the very thing that is holding back webapps from being competitive with native apps.
-It's why people have learned to distrust and avoid the dynamic web.
+As it turns out, this “document-first” mindset of the web is the largest single factor preventing webapps from becoming competitive with native apps.
+It's why mobile users have learned to distrust and avoid the dynamic web and believe a native app is always a better option.

-In no way is this meant to imply that URLs were a bad idea.
+In no way is this meant to imply that the URL was a bad idea.
 To give credit where it’s due, chopping up the Internet into individual, discrete documents interlinked by URLs is easily one of humanity’s greatest achievements.
 It’s beautifully simple and incredibly effective.
 Without this very basic concept, the Internet would simply not be the Internet.
 It certainly wouldn’t be called “The Web”.
-It's perfect.
-Don't change a thing.
+However…

-To explain this well, we must cover native apps and their lengthy, contentious past with not just URLs but also its partner in crime, the back button.
+Explaining this well requires covering, not just native apps’ contentious past with URLs but also its partner in crime, the back button.

 Implicit Intents